IdentityMembers

 Identity is tangled up in role.
 This is especially true for people who had meaningful careers — doctors, teachers, managers, engineers, business owners, skilled tradespeople.
 The more you invested in your profession, the more your sense of self grew around it.
 Losing the role doesn't just mean losing the income or the diary.
 It means losing a significant part of the architecture that held you together.

 Status disappears quietly.
 Your title, your expertise, the respect that came with being the person who knew things — much of that was attached to the position.
 Suddenly you're in rooms where nobody knows your history and nobody is asking your opinion.
-That shift can feel like being diminished, even though nothing about you has actually diminished.
+That can feel like being diminished, even though nothing about you has actually diminished.

 The question "who am I now?" is not a small one.
 It deserves proper attention, not a quick answer.
 Our culture is uncomfortable with people who don't yet have an answer and so many people rush into something — busying themselves, defining themselves by grandchildren or taking on a role that doesn't really fit — just to have something to say.
 There is another way.